-University of Virginia’s student government condemns Christian student group for requiring its leaders (not members or attendees) to adhere to traditional Christian belief.
+University of Virginia’s student government condemns a Christian student group for requiring their leaders (not members or attendees) to adhere to traditional Christian belief.

 Campus Reform reports “A Christian organization at the University of Virginia asked one of its leaders to step down from his leadership position because he did not adhere to the group’s deeply held beliefs in support of traditional marriage.
 In response, the UVA student government passed a resolution condemning discrimination based on sexual orientation, specifically invoking the Christian fellowship that the student called out.”